civilcoder55/a-journey/README.md

   <h3 align="center">A Journey</h3>
 </p>

-I'm starting a journey to build random stuff, apply and practice Backend Engineering, I will go from a Monolithic application to a Microservices exploring and building cool stuff and Proof of Concepts. 🚀💻
+I'm starting a journey to build random stuff, and apply and practice Backend Engineering, I will go from a Monolithic application to a Microservices exploring and building cool stuff and Proof of Concepts. 🚀💻

 ## Mission 1